What Is Vehicle-to-Load (V2L) and How to Use It in Canada

 Can an EV survive Nunavut?
 The honest answer is nuanced but more positive than you might expect.

-Uber and Lyft drivers are switching to EVs for the fuel savings.
-It changes the economics of gig driving.
+Canadian Uber and Lyft drivers are switching to EVs for the fuel savings.
+The math changes the economics of gig driving, here are the real per-km numbers.

 Under-35 buyers are adopting EVs faster than any other age group.
 Here is why.

-Canada's Chinese-EV tariff framework changed materially in 2026, and BYD is one of the clearest brands to watch.
-Here's what the current policy picture may mean for Canadian buyers if the launch scenarios hold.
+Canada's Chinese-EV tariff framework changed materially in 2026 under the 6.1% rate.
+BYD is the brand to watch, current policy picture and Canadian buyer impact.

 Chinese EV affordability scenarios are getting a lot of attention in Canada.
 Here are the lower-cost models most often discussed, where the price math comes from, and where the uncertainty still sits.